 - Tank tops and sleeveless shirts

-- Light maxi dress (versatile for day and evening)
+- Light maxi dress (ridiculously versatile — works for day sightseeing and evening dinner)

 Accessories: